- Initiatives and Research

 The global pandemic presents extraordinary challenges to the safety and accessibility of our elections.
 Learn more about Pitt Cyber's recommendations to protect our health and our democracy.

-The Blue Ribbon Commission on Pennslyvania's Election Security
+The Blue Ribbon Commission on Pennsylvania's Election Security

-The Blue Ribbon Commission on Pennsylvania’s Election Security is an independent, bipartisan commission studying Pennsylvania’s election cybersecurity.
-As a battleground state, and one with outdated election infrastructure, systems, and technologies, Pennsylvania is a prime target for hackers wishing to disrupt the US electoral process.
-Learn more about the commission and its work on election security.
+The Blue Ribbon Commission on Pennsylvania’s Election Security is an independent bipartisan commission formed to study Pennsylvania’s election cybersecurity.
+Learn more about the commission and its work.

 Pennsylvania Voting Systems Analysis

-Pennsylvania counties have selected new paper-based voting machines.
-These upgrades will vastly improve the Commonwealth’s election security.
-Pitt Cyber and Citizens for Better Elections have collected information about each Pennsylvania county’s selection of new voting systems, particularly the vendor, configuration, and cost.
-Read the analysis.
+Pennsylvania counties have selected paper-based voting machines.
+These upgrades vastly improved the Commonwealth’s election security.
+Pitt Cyber and Citizens for Better Elections collected information about each Pennsylvania county’s selection of new voting systems, including the vendor, configuration, and cost.

 Federal Funding Needs for State Election Security

 State and local election officials find themselves acting as front-line cyber warriors, defending against nation-state attacks.
 To keep elections secure, states need resources and federal assistance.
-A report released by Brennan Center for Justice, Pitt Cyber, R Street Institute, and Alliance for Securing Democracy spotlights six states, including Pennslyvania.
-Read more.
+Pitt Cyber, Brennan Center for Justice, R Street Institute, and the Alliance for Securing Democracy analyze these needs.